widberg/fmtk/README.md

 Documentation for mod developers and FMTK developers is available on the [FMTK Wiki](https://github.com/widberg/fmtk/wiki).
 Work is being done to migrate FMTKSDK and FMTKLua specific documentation to [Read the Docs](fmtk.rtfd.io).

+## Related Projects

+These are projects that are related to researching FUEL but not directly part of the modding process.

+* [https://github.com/widberg/dpc](dpc) - Tar analogous utility to work with the DPC file format
+* [https://github.com/widberg/fuel-brute](fuel-brute) - CRC32 Brute Force Solver For FUEL
+* [https://github.com/widberg/fuel-map](fuel-map) - It's just information about the map

 ## Getting Started (For FMTK Developers)

 ### Prerequisites